Understanding Clickstream Data: The Secrets Behind Online Behaviour

 Visualising User Journeys: The Clickstream Flow

-User journey visualisations present one of the most insightful ways to display clickstream data.
-These diagrams map out the typical paths users take, showing the sequence of websites and pages visited before and after a target site.
+User journey visualisations are one of the clearest ways to display clickstream data.
+These diagrams map the typical paths users take.
+They show the sequence of websites and pages visited before and after a target site.

-For instance, a business might discover that most visitors to its site come from a particular social media platform or competitor’s blog.
-It could also reveal where users tend to go next, such as a third-party review site or an online store.
+For instance, a business might find that most visitors come from one social media platform or a competitor’s blog.
+The data can also show where users go next, such as a review site or an online store.

 Overcoming Limitations of Traditional Market Research

-Though surveys and interviews remain valuable for understanding motivations and feelings, clickstream data analysis overcomes several of their weaknesses:
+Surveys and interviews still help you understand motivations and feelings.
+Yet clickstream data overcomes several of their weaknesses:

 - Reduced Bias: Clickstream captures real behaviour, avoiding the “social desirability” bias in self-reported data.